 #2 Orange happens to be a secondary shade

-#3 Orange appears different on web and print
+#3 Orange appears different on the web and print

-In case you have observed, orange will appear different when used on the web and when printed on the paper.
-Susan Sullivan, a graphic designer, shares the view that papers absorb light and monitors image light, and because of this designers often find it a challenge to ensure that the orange used by them for a logo (for being placed on a website) must match the orange used by them for a logo on a letterhead.
+In case you have observed, orange will appear differently when used on the web and when printed on paper.
+Susan Sullivan, a graphic designer, shares the view that papers absorb light and monitors image light, and because of this, designers often find it a challenge to ensure that the orange used by them for a logo (for being placed on a website) must match the orange used by them for a logo on a letterhead.

 In fact, the orange in RGB mode is going to appear much more different from the orange in CMYK mode.